Share This Article

 Animism is the main feature of children’s programmes, with examples like Pepper Pig, Bugs Bunny and the Lion King, popular in many countries around the world.

 Often, culture is transmitted through myths, legends and folklore to children and this is the basis of magical thinking.

 Magical Thinking in Psychology

 Psychologists have noted that magical thinking benefits children’s cognitive development.

 A research study showed that fantastical thinking positively impacted children’s cognitive development in creativity and art (Subbotsky, Hysted, & Jones, 2010).

 The study found that showing children the Harry Potter movie before they completed a creative task resulted in higher scores for those children when compared to children who did not see the movie before completing the same task.

 Additionally, the evolution of fantastical thinking to adult imagination is responsible for the films, literature, architecture and art that we enjoy, both as children and adults.

 In fact, contrary to beliefs, we do not lose fantastical thinking when we become adults.
 It is a fundamental part of the human mind and continues throughout our lifespan (Subbotsky, 2014).

-Research has shown that 40% of American’s believe in devils, ghosts and spiritual healings.
+Research has shown that 40% of Americans believe in devils, ghosts and spiritual healing.